samanthayeep/DivineDewWebApplication/README.md

-A dynamic website using event-driven client-side scripts like HTML, CSS, and JavaScript, coupled with a MySQL database.

-The website's key features include: Home Page, Navigation Menu, Contact Page, Listing Page, Item Details Page, Cart/Wishlist Page

-1. Home Page:
-- Provide a captivating overview of the website's diverse content and features, ensuring users what the site offers.
+**DivineDew Web Application**

+This repository contains the project files for the DivineDew Web Application, a dynamic website developed as part of the UECS2094 Web Application Development course at Universiti Tunku Abdul Rahman.
+The project demonstrates the implementation of both static and dynamic web elements using HTML, CSS, JavaScript, PHP and MySQL.

+**Features**

+**Home Page:**
-- Include an integrated navigation menu, offering intuitive access to all pages within the website's ecosystem.
+- Provides an engaging overview of the website's offerings with an integrated navigation menu for easy access to all sections.

-3. Navigation Menu:
-- Create an organized navigation menu that serves as the backbone of user interaction, facilitating effortless exploration of all website sections.
+**Navigation Menu:**
-- Implement logical categorization and intuitive labelling, complemented by dropdown menus for streamlined access to subpages, enhancing user navigation fluidity.
+- Organized to facilitate intuitive exploration, with dropdown menus for streamlined access to subpages.

-5. Contact Page:
+**Contact Page:**
-- Provide contact information, including email addresses and phone numbers, fostering accessibility and responsiveness to user inquiries and feedback.
+- Offers essential contact information for user inquiries and feedback.

-6. Item List Page:
+**Item List Page:**
-- Create an item list page that display a diverse array of products, services, or blog posts, accompanied by captivating imagery, concise titles, compelling descriptions, and transparent pricing details.
+- Displays a diverse range of products or services with descriptions, imagery, and pricing details.

-7. Item Details Page:
+**Item Details Page: **
-- Create an item details page that offers users a view into each item such as detailed descriptions, captivating imagery, and transparent pricing information.
-- Integrate functionality allowing users to add items to their cart or wish list directly from the item details page.
+- Provides comprehensive information about each item, including descriptions, imagery, and pricing, with options to add items to cart or wish list.

-8. Cart/Wish list Page:
-- Create a visually appealing cart or wish list page that provides users with a clear overview of their selected items, accompanied by transparent pricing details and intuitive options for item removal.
+**Cart/Wish List Page: **
-- Provide a checkout process by enabling users to input their shipping and payment information directly within the cart or wish list page.
+- Allows users to view selected items, manage their selections, and proceed to checkout with shipping and payment details.

+**User Login System: **
+- Secure access for registered users.

+**Purpose**

+The web application serves as a practical showcase of skills in web development, emphasizing dynamic content presentation, user interaction, and responsive design.